aleksey-uvarov/qeve_cost/README.md

 # qeve_cost
-Gate count calculations for the paper TBA
+Gate count calculations for the paper "Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians"